open-dynaMIX/experms/README.md

 ```

-Note: You need to edit the configuration file before running experms the first time!
+Note: You need to edit the configuration file before running experms for the
+      first time!

 ##The Configuration File
-experms.conf is located under /etc/experms.conf.
+experms.conf is located under /etc/experms.conf

-If changes happened to experms.conf, it is necessary to restart
+If changes happened to experms.conf, it is necessary to restart..
 experms.

 ###Example